hytrac/garfield/docs/README.md

 `garfield_decrease_resolution.ipynb`
 - Generate a base GRF or read data from a file
-- Decrease the resolution while preserving the large-scale Fourier modes
+- Decrease the resolution while preserving the large-scale Fourier modes of the base GRF
 - Save the lower-resolution array as a `.npy` file

 <br>